“An easy way to dive into environmental education,” was how Tracey Gray from Port Fairy Consolidated School summed up Enviroweek.

 The students at Port Fairy Consolidated School have inherited a very important role.
 With Tracey leading the way, pupils continue to monitor and maintain the natural environment.
 They raise awareness of the local community and visitors to the area.

-Port Fairy Consolidated School will be a part of Enviroweek again in 2015.
+Port Fairy Consolidated School will be a part of Enviroweek again.
 With so many wonderful initiatives in place, it will be exciting to see what they choose to feature this year.

 Cool Australia resources